 The leaves and stems of this herb, are used in cooking for flavoring sausages,

 pork, sauces, cheese, dressings and stuffing.
-Gramma probably uses sage in
+Grandma probably uses sage

 Sage leaves are also brewed for tea.

-The Compact ComposTumbler quickly converts kitchen and yard waste into,
+Compost Tumblers quickly convert kitchen and yard waste into, rich, organic

 Buy a Composter now